ValentinZarate/prueba_io/index.md

-# Welcome to CursoR2024
+# Welcome

-This is the main page for the CursoR2024.
+This is the main page.
 Use the links below to access different sections of the course.

 - [Introduction](introduction.md)
 - [Chapter 1](chapter1.md)